LispEngineer/EthernetRepeater/README.md

 # Current Functionality

+**IMPORTANT**!
+The rgmii_tx/_top modules are currently being coded and the whole project does not compile.

 * Ethernet MII Management Interface (MDC/MDIO)
   * Simulation tested in Questa
   * Tested on real PHY for reading & writing manually